celestiaorg/eq-service/monitoring/README.md

 PROMETHEUS_RETENTION=200h
 ```

-**Note**: The system uses static configuration by default.
-External service ports (EQ_PROMETHEUS_PORT, CELESTIA_NODE_PORT) only need to be set if you're using non-default ports and have created a `prometheus.yml.template` file.
+**Note**: The system uses static configuration with Docker Compose port mapping.
+External services (EQ Service on port 9091, Celestia Node on port 26658) are configured with fixed ports in the prometheus.yml file.
+The variables above control external access to the monitoring services.

 ### 2. Test Configuration